gardener/ci-infra/README.md

 ## How to setup

-The following commands assume you are using the combined `kubeconfig` which introduced in the previous section.
-When you create new clusters the configuration of `gardener-prow-trusted`, `gardener-prow-build`  contextes will be incomplete in the beginning.
-They are completed in step 2 when the clusters are created.
+The following commands assume you are using the combined `kubeconfig` generated in the previous section.
+When you create new clusters the configuration of `gardener-prow-trusted`, `gardener-prow-build`  contexts will be incomplete in the beginning.
+They are completed in step 2 when the clusters have been created.

 1. Create the prow cluster and prow workload cluster.